BenDXC/Employee_Management_System/README.md

 # Employee_Management_System
 An application that manages employees.
-Technologies used: ReactJS, SpringBoot &amp; Database
+Technologies used: ReactJS, SpringBoot &amp; MySQL